FransFaase/Emulator/README.md

 The results of the execution will be placed in the `results` directory (and sub directories), which are automatically created.

-The program also produces the file `skip_processes_new.txt`.
-This can be used for incremental execution where steps that already have been executed succesful can be skipped.
+The program also produces the files `skip_processes_new.txt` and `stat.txt`.
+This first can be used for incremental execution where steps that already have been executed succesful can be skipped.
 For this the contents of the file need to be copied to the file `skip_processes.txt` till the steps for which the execution has to continue.
 Note that the contents of the live-bootstrap directory are not modified.
 Files that are modified are placed in the `results` directory.
 The program always first searches for a file in the `results` directory, before looking in the live-bootstrap directory, it is possible that skipping steps could lead to incorrect results.

+The file `stat.txt` contains statistics about the parent-child relation between steps and which files are executed, read and/or written by each step.

 The `Emulator.cpp` program can generate tracing information.
 For this the preprocessor symbol `ENABLE_DO_TRACE` has to defined.
 At the end of the `Processor::int_execve` there is some conditions for enabling